kailash-manasarovar/statement/docs/preface.md

 So sure they were she would not survive - like *countless* others [including friends and family of the author herself](dedication.md) - they told her *all* their secrets, and she wrote them down.

-A lioness had been waiting so long to emerge.
+The fiercest warrior-woman had been waiting so long to emerge.

 ![A lioness inside](content/images/lioness-2.png)